-Lotus Dog Food receives the Advisor’s top rating of 5 stars.
+Lotus Stews Dog Food receives the Advisor’s top rating of 5 stars.

-The Lotus product line includes three canned dog foods.
+The Lotus Stews product line includes the 5 canned dog foods listed below.

-Lotus Wholesome Chicken and Asparagus Stew was selected to represent the other products in the line for this review.
+Lotus Grain Free Chicken Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food